Semantic Technologies in Practical Demand Response: An Informational Requirement-based Roadmap: Required Ontology Extensions

 \subsection{HVAC System Parameters}

 HVAC System Parameters are fixed parameters that are not linked to any database.
 Brick includes the property \texttt{value} for assigning such fixed values.
 Conversely, for parameters related to intervals or accuracy, Brick lacks relations such as \texttt{HasInterval} or \texttt{HasAccuracy}.
 In contrast, for telemetry modeling, OpenADR Ontology (oadr) provides classes like \texttt{TelemetryReport}, \texttt{TelemetryUsageReport}, and \texttt{Telemetry\allowbreak Status\allowbreak Report}.
 These classes feature object properties such as \texttt{hasAccuracy} and \texttt{hasSamplingRate}, enabling the modeling of telemetry accuracy and reporting intervals.
-Similarly, meters can be modeled in Brick, and their accuracy and interval settings can be represented through these relationships from oadr.
+Similarly, the CIM standard provides established entities for meter intervals (\texttt{MeasuringPeriodKind}) and accuracy (\texttt{MeasurementValue. sensorAccuracy}), although it lacks specific telemetry attributes.
+Ultimately, meters can be modeled in Brick, and their accuracy and interval settings can be represented through these relationships from DELTA or CIM.